nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed listing categorised expenditure feature is facilitated by `Categories`, `Expenditure`, `ExpenditureList`  and `Family`.
-The `Categories` is an enumeration of keys that is used as the expenditure categories.
-The `Expenditure` will have an additional integer attribute that acts as an index to a category.
+The proposed listing categorised expenditure feature is facilitated by `Categories`,`Expenditure`, `ExpenditureList` and `Family`.
+The proposed command to be called by the user is `listexp /c CATEGORY_INDEX`.
-Additionally, the following operations are implemented:
+The following additional operations will also be implemented:

+* `Family#listExpenseOfCategory(index)` -- Lists all expenses from the category index.
-* `Categories#getLabel(index)` -- Returns the name of the category with this index.
+* `PersonList#listExpenseOfCategory(index)` -- Wrapper method to get the list of expenses in the category from each person.
-* `Expenditure#getCategory()` -- Returns the category index for this expense.
 * `ExpenditureList#getExpenseOfCategory(index)` -- Returns a list of expenditures having category index matching the index argument.
-* `Family#listExpenseOfCategory(index)` -- Lists all expenses from the category index.

 Below is an example usage scenario and how the expenses of a category will be printed.